Applications are open for the 2021 class, which begins in the summer semester (July, 2021).

 There are over 50 training faculty involved in the Masters' program that together offer a broad choice of advisors and research topics from which to choose.
 About half have primary appointments in the Department of Neurobiology and Behavior.
 Others have primary appointments in university departments of Biochemistry, Medicine, Pediatrics, Pharmacology, Physiology and Biophysics, Psychology, Psychiatry and others or in off-campus departments at Brookhaven National Laboratory and Cold Spring Harbor Laboratories.
 Broadly, faculty research interests include Biophysics and Cellular Neurobiology, Molecular Neurobiology, Integrative and Behavioral Neurobiology, and Computational/Theoretical Neuroscience.

-Read about requirements for admissions and coursework, then
+Read about admissions requirements, the application, and program coursework, then

 Apply Online at Graduate Admissions!